firedrakeproject/firedrake/docs/source/point-evaluation.rst

 shape ``(num_points, point_dim)`` (or equivalent list) as the set of points to create disconnected vertices at.

-The operator for evaluation at the points specified can be created can be created by making an :py:class:`~.Interpolator` acting on a :py:func:`~.TestFunction`
+The operator for evaluation at the points specified can be created by making an :py:class:`~.Interpolator` acting on a :py:func:`~.TestFunction`